holoviz/panel/doc/tutorials/develop_editor.md

 - Debug with [Pdb](https://docs.python.org/3/library/pdb.html) by inserting a `breakpoint()`

 :::note
 Some of the features demonstrated in this guide might require special configuration of your editor.
-For configuration we refer you to resources listed in the [Resources](#resources) section below and general resources on the web.
+For configuration we refer you to the [Resources](#resources) section below and general resources on the web.
 :::

 ## Install the Dependencies